 How to make coloured cloud dough with 3 easy ingredients.

 We’ve done it!
 We’ve successfully made a batch of vibrantly coloured cloud dough!
-Now, if you’ve never heard of it before, you can find out how amazing cloud dough is, over here, in an article I wrote a couple of years ago.
+If you’ve never heard of it before, you can find out how amazing cloud dough is here, in an article I wrote a couple of years ago.

 I put my thinking cap on the other day however, and the hooligans and I experimented.
 We did quite a bit of experimenting actually until we found something that worked!
 Check out how VIBRANT our this cloud dough turned out!